pythonincloud/jekyll-theme-chirpy/_posts/Python Tutorials/Learn to Code in Just 30 Minutes!/2023-05-10-python-tutorial-step-4.md

   alt: "Learn Variables in Python"
 ---

-## Step 4: Learn Variables

-### Theory.
+## Theory

 What is the variable?
-- Objects with data are stored inside computer memory.
+- Objects (text, numbers, complex data structures) with data are stored inside computer memory.
 - In the real world we use a post address when we need to visit some place or a building.
 - Computers also use addresses to get access to a particular object in memory and it looks like this `0x00000284DE5A3E20`
 - A variable is simply **a name** you give to a memory address where an object is stored.